YujiToshinaga/RPi64BareMetal/README.md

-# RPi3BareMetal
+# RPi64BareMetal
-Bare metal programs for Raspberry Pi 3.
+Bare metal programs for Raspberry Pi with AArch64.